Describe your image

 What happens if I'm not happy with my host family?

 Sometimes things don't work out as planned.
 If this happens we are here to help you come to a resolution.
 We recommend speaking with your host family and communicate any issues you have.
 Sometimes just talking about the problem can lead to a solution.
 If you decide to leave the family and return home, or would like to change families we recommend you give each other 14 days notice.
 We are here to help guide and advise you.

 Am I still able to come to the UK as an au pair after Brexit?

 If you are already an au pair (or hosting an EU au pair), and arrived before 1 January, we advise you apply for Pre-Settled Status to ensure that you are free to travel in and out of the UK without any problems.
 The application deadline is 30 June 2021.

-Whilst the UK is currently no longer an option for many aspiring au pairs, we now offer placements across Europe and Australia & New Zealand!
+Whilst the UK is currently no longer an option for many aspiring au pairs, we now offer placements across Europe, Canada, Australia & New Zealand!

 How will Brexit affect our au pair search?

 How things stand today, we are only able to place au pairs who arrived to the UK before 1 January 2021 and hold their pre-settled status.